4/29/2020

 speaker

-No, okay.
-Okay.
-Okay.
-Then on your sourcing side, I mean, you're buying a pot of wood externally, obviously, you're not sourcing everything from your own forest.
-So I guess this could also be a positive for you as a company.
-Should one predict any sort of tailwind for the industry division for the coming quarter because of lower prices somewhat?
+No, okay, okay, okay.
+Then on your sourcing side, I mean, you're buying wood externally, obviously.
+You're not sourcing everything from your own forest.
+So I guess this could also be a positive for you as a company, am I right?
+Or should one predict any sort of tailwind for the industry division for the coming quarter because of lower prices on wood?

 speaker

 I think you have to remember that we have quite a lot in stock standing in the forest.
-There is a lag in the system on at least half a year.
+There is a lag in the system of at least half a year.

 speaker